Bradley-Karat/MDT-smk/README.md

 #### 2. **Configuring the Workflow**
 Configure the workflow for your specific needs by adjusting the `config.yml` and `participants.tsv` files in the `Config` folder.
 Please note that at the top of the `snakefile` there is a variable called `model`.
 Replace the value for `model` with the microstructure model you wish to use.
-In our example we used the Neurite Orientation Density and Dispersion Imaging model (NODDI).
+In our current set-up we used the Neurite Orientation Density and Dispersion Imaging model (NODDI).

 #### 3. **Testing with a Dry-run**